tofuapps/tldr/README.md

 # News Reader

-Primarily powered by `vue.js`, `node.js`, `flask`, `scikit-learn` and `nltk`, this is a system which can
+A system which can
-- automatically curate topics/articles from multiple news sources online, and
+* automatically curate topics/articles from multiple news sources online, and
-- summarise topics’ contents.
+* summarise topics’ contents.

 Features include:
-- Summarizing single articles
+* Summarizing single articles
-- Summarizing groups of articles on the same topic
+* Summarizing groups of articles on the same topic
-- Summarizing articles related to a query
+* Summarizing articles related to a query

+App structure, powered by:
+* UI/Web Server
+    + Vue.js
+    + Node.js
+* API Server
+    + Flask
+* AI Backend
+    + feedparser
+    + newspaper3k
+    + Beautiful Soup
+    + scikit-learn
+    + nltk

 ## Installing & Setup
 You will need the following on your system: